The OroPlatform and the OroCRM come with a rich user interface. You can access every application part by browsing the provided navigation items.

 blogitem consists of a label and the URI

 #.
-This means that the item will not react on mouse clicks, but can be used as a placeholder for nested menus.
+The item will not react to mouse clicks but can be used as a placeholder for nested menus.

 - Both the

 blog_indexitems reference an existing route.
-Thus, when the user later clicks one of these items, they will get to a page that is rendered by the controller that is responsible for the configured route.
+Thus, when the user clicks one of these items, they will get to a page rendered by the controller responsible for the configured route.

-The next step is to compose a tree of the menu items that you created before.
-These trees are
+The next step is composing a tree of the menu items you created.
+These trees are build under the

 The horizontal main menu on top of the user interface.